MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 #### Math methods

 JavaScript contains a number of useful Math methods that can do the hard work for you.
-For the exam, you'll need to know: random, ceil and floor.
-Other Math operators can be found [here](https://www.w3schools.com/js/js_math.asp)
+For the exam, you'll need to know: random; round; abs; floor; ceiling; min; max; pow and sqrt.
+We've detailed three of them below and the other Math operators can be found [here](https://www.w3schools.com/js/js_math.asp).

 | Operator      | Purpose                                                | Example                             |
 | :------------ | :----------------------------------------------------- | :---------------------------------- |